-Consequences for downward valuation Unlike upward valuation, downward valuation derives the adposition agreement facts on both the PP-complement analysis and the small clause analysis of PP-objects.
-The two analyses will, however, diverge when it comes to accounting for argument-predicate agreement, which, as shown in (16) above, can be made compatible with downward valuation if V is endowed with an $[u\phi]$ feature.
+Unlike upward valuation, downward valuation derives the adposition agreement facts on both the PP complement analysis and the small clause analysis of PP objects.
+However, the two analyses diverge when it comes to accounting for argument-predicate agreement, which, as shown in (16), can be made compatible with downward valuation if V is endowed with an $[u\phi]$ feature.

-On the PP-complement analysis in (22a), the absolutive DP occupies the specifier of VP, thus c-commanding both $\phi$ -probes.
+On the PP complement analysis in (22a), the absolutive DP occupies Spec, VP, thus c-commanding both φ -probes.
 Downward valuation can proceed unimpeded.

-Because of the structural proximity of the PP-object to the absolutive object enforced by the small clause analysis in (22b), the $[u\phi]$ feature on P will be able to probe upwards and receive a value from the absolutive argument čayir 'wine'.
-This value will not, however, be able to reach a position c-commanding the $[u\phi]$ feature on V for downward valuation to obtain: since the absolutive DP is situated inside a symmetrical structure, neither its features nor those of PP will be inherited by the small clause, remaining invisible for the $[u\phi]$ on V. Thus, downward valuation can accommodate all the observed agreement facts on the PP-complement analysis only.
+Because of the structural proximity of the PP object to the absolutive object enforced by the small clause analysis in (22b), the $[u\phi]$ feature on P will be able to probe upward and receive a value from the absolutive argument čayir 'wine'.
+This value will not, however, be able to reach a position c-commanding the $[u\phi]$ feature on V for downward valuation to obtain: since the absolutive DP is situated inside a symmetrical structure, neither its features nor those of PP will be inherited by the small clause, remaining invisible for the $[u\phi]$ on V. Thus, downward valuation can accommodate all the observed agreement facts on the PP complement analysis only.